codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 #### Warning: Missing Rollouts reporter in cluster

 **Reason**: Codefresh has detected that Argo Rollouts is not installed on the target cluster.
-Rollout instructions not executed and the application is not deployed.
+Rollout instructions are therefore not executed and the application is not deployed.
 Applications with `rollout` resources need Argo Rollouts on the target cluster, both to visualize rollouts in the Applications dashboard and control rollout steps with the Rollout Player.

-**Action**: Click **Install** and install Argo Rollouts on the target cluster.
+**Corrective Action**: Click **Install** and install Argo Rollouts on the target cluster.

 #### Warning: Long sync
 **Reason**: Ongoing sync for application exceeds 30 minutes (Argo CD's default duration for a sync operation).

-**Action**:
+**Corrective Action**:
 * Click **View Details** to take you directly to the Sync Result tab.
   Here you can see details on the sync job that was started, and info on the Hooks if any.
+Failed hooks are dsiplayed at the top.
 * To see more details such as the message and sync duration, switch to **Sync Info**.
 * To stop the sync operation, click **Terminate**.
 * Drill down into the application to investigate the issue and make changes.